 - Belize: The Qualified Retirement Program, open to folks age 45 and older, is among the fastest residency programs.

-- Columbia: People are hospitable and the country is eager to attract foreign investors, including folks looking to buy property.
+- Colombia: People are hospitable and the country is eager to attract foreign investors, including folks looking to buy property.

 - Dominican Republic: Residency is easy to obtain and living is cheap — even on Social Security.